 Real World Example

 Here’s a video we created for Pyrex that clearly conveys the product's many features and benefits in an engaging and lively format.

-Pyrex used the video in both its sell-in presentation and its consumer marketing and became its “most successful marketing campaign of all time.
+Pyrex used the video in both its sell-in presentation and its consumer marketing and became its “most successful trade marketing campaign of all time".
 It has since been translated into 17 different languages.

 A product video can be re-used and re-purposed to grab attention and educate via a multitude of communication channels, such as